Rossio Tunnel: Construction and opening

 The geology studies for the tunnel were done by professor Paul Choffat.
-In April of 1889, the drilling of the tunnel was completed and the construction of Rossio station was already underway.
+In April 1889, the drilling of the tunnel was completed and the construction of Rossio station was already underway.
 The tunnel itself opened on the 8th of April with the organization of a special train between Campolide and Rossio stations, taking the employees and leaders of the Royal Railway Company of Portugal along with various guests.
 However, the final opening of the tunnel and station happened in May 1891, with both starting service on the 11th of June that year.

 20th century

 Installation of lights in the tunnel was included in the budget of the Portuguese Railway Company for 1902.
 It was expected that electricity would come from generators at Rossio station, would likely need to increase power to operate this service.
 It was expected that this addition would lead to more electrical equipment like track switches, cranes, elevators and baggage conveyors.
 The tunnel was expected to change to electric power, likely through a third rail installation which would allow replacement of steam locomotives whose pollution caused significant discomfort to passengers both inside the train and in the station.

 In 1916, the series 070-097 entered service, specifically to serve the tram service between Rossio railway station and Sintra railway station, via Rossio Tunnel.